sagefy/sagefy/docs/technical-architecture.md

 This document covers Sagefy's technical architecture.
 This includes system diagrams, definitions, tools, and high-level decisions.
 This document does not cover information already in [Setup](/setup), [Technology Stack](/technology-stack), [User Stories](/user-stories) or [Cards & Subjects](/cards-subjects).
 This document is for new technical contributors and reference.

+This document is draft-quality currently.
+Feel free to suggest edits and improvements!

 ## System diagram

 <!--